-- Copy this link and place it in a code editor.
-You will need to edit it in the below steps.
+Copy this link and place it in a code editor.

 You should see a crvs value added below the action link that was previously copied above.

-7. Copy the value in the quotation marks and place it in your code editor.
-This will be used below.
+Copy the value in the quotation marks and place it in your code editor.

 ?email=#listrak\email#&crvs=[VALUE]&RadioButton.[Listrak Field Group]=[Listrak Field Name]